 London Summer Program

-Welcome to the 20th Annual Summer Law program in London, U.K., hosted and presented by Southwestern Law School.
+Welcome to the 21st Annual Summer Law program in London, U.K., hosted and presented by Southwestern Law School.
 Studying law in London is an experience of a lifetime.
 At Southwestern, we are thrilled to present two distinctive tracks of study: the Entertainment Law Track and the Public-Interest Law Track.
-This five-week program provides an exceptionally unique and inspiring educational and international networking experience.
+This 5.5-week program provides an exceptionally unique and inspiring educational and international networking experience.
 No matter where you study law, we encourage you to take advantage of this career-enhancing opportunity.

 For law students looking for a deeper global perspective, Southwestern offers a study abroad program in London.

-Southwestern Law School, under the auspices of the Biederman Entertainment and Media Law Institute, will host a four-week Summer Program in International Entertainment and Media Law and International Humanitarian and Refugee Law at The University of London SOAS, Brunei Gallery from June 16 to July 17, 2024.
+Southwestern Law School, under the auspices of the Biederman Entertainment and Media Law Institute, will host a four-week Summer Program in International Entertainment and Media Law and International Humanitarian and Refugee Law at The University of London SOAS, Brunei Gallery from June 15 to July 18, 2025.

 This unique and exciting program offers a variety of academic, cultural, and social experiences through: